 - always annoyed me when I accidentally pressed the key

-- a minimum chess engine level
+- a custom chess engine level

 - if it is idle in a lower state, it runs until it gets to that level